 - Strong leadership and communication skills, ability to lead and coordinate processes across a number of departments

 - Excellent ability to handle multiple tasks in a fast paced and constantly changing environment;

-- Works well in and promotes teamwork, comfortable in a multi-cultural environment, flexible and able to handle pressure well
+- Works well in and promotes teamwork, comfortable in a multi-cultural environment

 - Willingness and ability to travel extensively.

 - Competent in MS Excel, Word, Power Point, and tools useful in information management and program report